Brominated Flame Retardants

 Great Britain HSE Consults on Identifying BMP, TBNPA and 2,3-DBPA as SVHCs Under UK REACH

-The UK Health and Safety Executive (HSE) has proposed adding three brominated flame retardant intermediates to the UK REACH Candidate List as Substances of Very High Concern (SVHCs).
-If finalized, companies must prepare for immediate supply chain communication obligations and evaluate the long-term viability of these substances in automotive, electronics, and construction applications.
+The UK Health and Safety Executive has proposed designating three brominated flame retardant intermediates as Substances of Very High Concern under UK REACH.
+Finalization will trigger immediate supply chain transparency requirements and signal a shift toward future restrictions for automotive, construction, and electronics manufacturers.

 consultations.hse.gov.ukUnited KingdomUnited Kingdom